Gwenishere/Gwenishere/README.md

 <span>My name's *Gwenaëlle*</span>

--  I'm graduated in SEO/Display, e-commerce and digital marketing
+-  I'm graduated in SEO/Display, e-commerce and marketing on web
 -  I can speak French, English, Portuguese, Spanish and Italian
 -  I'm student in web development (JS, React, NodeJs, SQL)
 -  I like creating little games or stories, animations using Scratch or Codepen, for fun :video_game: